Skylarks - Year 5

 We use a range of narrative in Literacy to teach the required curriculum in Year 5.
 Narratives we use are Kensuke's Kingdom by Michael Morpurgo.
 Cosmic Disco by Grace Nicolls a favourite poetry book with the children.
 The Boy in the Girls Bathroom by Louis Sacher.
 Sensational, another poetry book and then finally Storm breaker, which is a book in the Alex Rider Series.
 Children have an input into the books they are reading.
 As long as the National Curriculum is taught and all objectives covered, we are able to choose the age related texts we teach from.
 Literacy lessons cover all grammar and punctuation as well as a focus on our spellings and presentation.
 Handwriting is taught daily in our lessons.

 Numeracy is taught daily in the morning session.
 We cover all of the curriculum over the academic year.
 Our daily lessons incorporate problem solving and reasoning, fluency and greater depth tasks for all abilities.
 We focus on use of our multiplication tables on a daily basis as the learning of them is key in maths in all topics.
-We use IXL for home learning as well as TT Rockstars.
+We use a range of resources for home learning to allow children to practice answering the same learning set out in a variety of different question styles, as well as TT Rockstars.
 Practical and visual resources are a key part of our daily learning.

 PSHE is taught using a scheme called 'Scarf.'
-This scheme supports the childrens, physical, social and emotional well-being throughout the acedemic year.
-Children are encouraged to partitate in discussions that will support this.
+This scheme supports the children's, physical, social and emotional well-being throughout the academic year.
+Children are encouraged to participate in discussions that will support this.

 PE is taught twice weekly.
 As much as we can we teach PE outside or if raining then we use the hall.
 The children are encouraged to run the 'Daily Mile' each day which is great for fitness and their mental wellbeing.
 In the Autumn term 1 our focus is on Health related exercise and personal challenges and football.
 Autumn Term 2 is gymnastics and tag rugby.
 Spring term 1 we cover dance, basketball and hockey.
 Summer term is swimming, tennis, rounders and athletics.

-Each classroom has a playtime trunk filled with activities for the children to staty active at break and lunch times.
+Each classroom has a playtime trunk filled with activities for the children to stay active at break and lunch times.

 This is new to our Curriculum this year and the children are really enjoying this new initiative.
-At present children have been learning how to meet and greet in spanish and all about the classroom.
+At present children have been learning how to meet and greet in Spanish and all about the classroom.
 Children are encouraged to speak orally to each other.
-The morning register is spoken in Spanish, so their numbers are practised.
+The morning register is taken in Spanish to give the children the opportunity to practice greetings.

-we are using a scheme of work called Charanga which will encourage children to listen with attention to detail and recall sounds with increasing aural memeory.
+We are most fortunate to be working with Dorset music in the first term of the year and all the children will learn to play the recorder from a specialist music teacher.
+We use a scheme of work from Kapow which will encourage children to listen with attention to detail and recall sounds with increasing aural memory.
 We will appreciate and understand a range of recorded music drawn from popular musicians.
 There will be an opportunity for the children to learn songs and accompany this with instruments.

-Chidren are set weekly home learning.
-This consists of an online learning programme called IXL and children can access age related/topic related literacy and numeracy.
+Children are set weekly home learning.
+This consists of a maths related activity and a SPAG (spelling, punctuation and grammar ) sheet.
+Maths and SPAG homework will alternate however the children do need to practice their spellings for the week, daily.
 In addition we encourage children to use TT Rockstars for their multiplication practise on a weekly basis.
 Children are expected to complete 4 reads at home weekly and a parent signature against their reading.
 The children will be awarded with a Golden Ticket which then enters into our weekly reading draw with the opportunity to win an age appropriate book.
-Spellings are also set weekly for children to learn.